aws-samples/aws-hpc-tutorials/content/06-batch-mnp-train-dl1/09-terminate-job.md

 tags : ["configuration", "vpc", "subnet", "iam", "pem"]
 ---

-Terminating the job will automatically clean up the instances since it is a managed environment.
+Terminating the job automatically cleans up the instances since it is a managed environment.

 ### Terminate the Jobs
 - From the AWS Batch console